bright-dev/bright/doc/source/runtime.rst

 Remote Execution (-s, --server)
 -------------------------------
 This command, along with ``-r``, will run char and all of the serpent runs on a remote server machine.
-This server must have serpent and char and all of thier dependnecies installed as well.
+This server must have serpent and char and all of their dependencies installed as well.
 The remote server information must be specified in the ``confchar`` file.

-This uses ssh and rsync on the backend, so an rsa key is highly recomended.
+This uses ssh and rsync on the backend, so an rsa key is highly recommended.

 -----------------------------------